pwinckles/card-game-rules/traditional/tarot/FrenchTarot.md

 Each successive bid must be higher than the previous.
 If everyone passes, the hand is thrown in.
 Exchange

 If the winning bid is **Small** or **Guard**, the declarer exposes the talon for everyone to see, takes the cards into their hand, and then discards back to 15.
 The discard cards count as part of their tricks.
-Kings and trull cards may never be discarded.
-Non-trull trump may be discard if there is no other option, and must be shown to the table.
+Cards worth 4 points may never be discarded.
+Trump may be discard if there is no other option, and must be shown to the table.

 If the winning bid is **Guard without the talon**, the talon is not exposed, and the cards are counted as part of the declarer's tricks.
 Finally, if the winning bid is **Guard against the talon**, the talon is not exposed, and the cards are counted as part of the opposition's tricks.